Peap1ant/JSON-Key-Merger-for-Translating/README.md

 By select JSON and press button at GUI, It gonna make new JSON contains translations + new keys from Original JSON which Target JSON haven't.

+Also there is chect box for delete missing key(unused key) at Target file for better JSON, check if you want

 here is example:

 Original JSON